J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 - *whitelist.log (whitelist extraction log file)
 - *barcode_counts.png (plot visualizing the knee in the cell barcode count distrubution)
 - *barcode_knee.png (plot visualizing the knee in the cell barcode distrubution)
-- *whitelist.tsv (whitelist output file containing 4 tab-separated columns: 1-whitelist cell ID, 2-cell IDs that are 1bp different from the respective whitelist cell ID identified, 3-number of whitelisted cell IDs, 4-number of 1bp different cell IDs)
+- *whitelist.tsv (whitelist output file containing 4 tab-separated columns: 1-whitelist cell IDs, 2-cell IDs that are 1bp different from the respective whitelist cell ID identified, 3-number of whitelisted cell IDs, 4-number of 1bp different cell IDs)
   > **Note1:** Review column 1 of this file for each sample pool and check that all cell IDs for each sample in the respective sample pool are present.
 If any cell IDs are missing, increase the `--set-cell-number` option by one, and re-run this step.
 Repeat until all cell IDs for each sample pool are shown in column 1.
   >
   > **Note2:** If any cell IDs are present in column 1 that are not associated with a sample in the sample pool, remove that row(s) from the *whitelist.tsv file before moving on to the next step (it's good proactice to keep a copy of the original *whitelist.tsv before modifying the file).